Spring Garden Revival

 Plainville Municipal Ordinances for Edging Equipment Operation & Commercial Service Standards

 Plainville enforces specific ordinances for lawn edging equipment operation.
-Typical hours are 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify local bylaws.
+Typical hours are 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify current bylaws.
 Commercial providers must hold a business license with the Town Clerk and register as a Home Improvement Contractor for contracts over $1,000 per Massachusetts law.
 Insurance minimums of 1M and bonding are required for municipal work.
 Safety protocols include traffic control, equipment operation standards, and public notification where necessary.
-Environmental compliance mandates proper material handling, daily cleanup, and waste disposal documentation to protect community health and the environment.
+Environmental compliance mandates proper material handling, daily cleanup, and documentation of waste disposal.

 190 South Street, Plainville, MA 02762